Coder4916/Match-Maker/README.md

 Below are screenshots of Match-Maker's game page, that I have tested and checked for full responsiveness on all devices.
 The images show the page at each [Breakpoint](https://getbootstrap.com/docs/5.3/layout/breakpoints/#core-concepts).

-Breakpoint: sm
+Small Breakpoint:

 ![Game at sm breakpoint](/assets/images/playGamePageSm.png)

-Breakpoint: md
+Medium:

 ![Game at md breakpoint](/assets/images/playGamePageMd.png)

-Breakpoint: lg
+Large:

 ![Game at lg breakpoint](/assets/images/playGamePageLg.png)

-Breakpoint: xl
+Xlarge:

 ![Game at xl breakpoint](/assets/images/playGamePage.png)

 ### **Links Testing**